 Nomadic.
 You know how actual humans can’t afford to open shops (or buy houses) in Cambridge?
 That’s why the most interesting food is being served in a car park.
 Don’t let the phrase “pop up” put you off.
 FoodPark hosts a rotating selection of great food vans, the pick of which are probably: Jalan Jalan, Guerilla Kitchen, and Wandering Yak

 Town centre… and expanding.
 Sicilian bakery with good coffee.
 Arancini, pastries, tasty pizza by the slice.
 It’s bloody delicious.
 You won’t get a table in the main branch, but that’s fine, because they’re adding a new one every week.
 Good Gelato.

 - Hot Numbers

-Off Mill rd.
-It’s very Prufrock with a Macbook, but you can’t knock the coffee.
+Off Mill rd, and on Trumpington St. It’s very Prufrock with a Macbook, but you can’t knock the coffee.
 Warning: occasional live music, frequent twats.

 As above, but on Chesterton Rd and a little less hipster.